hfxbse/web-engineering-2023/README.md

 ## Usage

 The website provides a frontend for a file-storage service.
-The UI resamples commonly found on websites.
+The UI resamples elements commonly found on websites.
 A blue tone is used as a highlight color and red to indicate errors.
 Other elements are kept black.

 ### Authentication

-To login, you first enter your username and then your password.
+To log in, you first enter your username and then your password.
 Then you click on the blue button labeled "Login".
 If your credentials are incorrect, or you could not log in for any other reason, an error message is shown below the form, as shown in the picture.